bortiznine/Portfolio-Page/readme.md

 1. In your `sei/labs` directory create a new folder called `portfolio`.
 Create `index.html` and `styles.css` file.
 Remember to link up the css file.
 1. Create a new GitHub repository on your **Public GitHub profile** named `portfolio` and link it to your local `sei/labs/portfolio` directory.
 The set-up steps will be the same as we walked through yesterday.
-We'll use your public GitHub so that you can share out your publically deployed website on GitHub Pages.
+We'll use your public GitHub so that you can share out your publicly deployed website on GitHub Pages.

 ## Requirements